 Disclaimer: Jill Schlesinger is an ambassador for Marcus by Goldman Sachs and has received financial compensation.
 However, all thoughts and opinions are hers.

 Marcus by Goldman Sachs is the sponsor of the Jill on Money podcast, featuring Jill Schlesinger, a Certified Financial Planner, CBS News Business Analyst and author of the new book “The Dumb Things Smart People Do With Their Money”.
-Listen to her podcast on iTunes and Stitcher.
+Listen to her podcast on Apple and Stitcher.

 A single, mid-20s professional who has $1,000 in credit card debt and is interested in starting a retirement plan just received a tax refund of $4,000.